XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

 ## Changing the scaffolded code

 You will now change the scaffolded code to look like a (very basic) insurance selling web site.
-Please examine the generated code, you should see a folder named 'XpiritInsurance', inside the folder, you should see 3 subfolders containing 3 C# projects.
+Please examine the generated code; you should see a folder named 'XpiritInsurance'.
+Inside the folder, you should see three subfolders containing 3 C# projects.

 ![](media/solutionlayout.png)